wrewsama/obsidian-vault/Main Notes/Rebalancing in Kafka.md

 **Process**
 - notify all consumers in the affected consumer group
 - consumers respond with ready message
-- group coordinator assigns partitions to consumers
+- group coordinator (one of the brokers) assigns partitions to consumers

 can be eager (stop all consumers) or cooperative (reassign only a subset of partitions)